com-480-data-visualization/project-2023-no-preference/README.md

 For our deployment:

+- You can find the whole website source code in [website](https://github.com/com-480-data-visualization/project-2023-no-preference/tree/website) branch
 - We use `gh-pages` as an automated deploy branch that contains the minified builds

 To run our project locally, you need to do: